 Tools to Identify Blacklisted Devices

-- Any CTIA-Accredited IMEI checker: The IMEI checker will reveal if a phone is blacklisted.
+- Any CTIA-Accredited IMEI checker: These IMEI checker reveal if a phone is blacklisted.
 If you’re looking to buy a pre-owned or new iPhone or iPad from a stranger, always ask for the device’s IMEI.
 Use an IMEI checker to make sure the phone wasn’t stolen or reported lost

 - Wireless Carriers: If unsure about using any of these services or if getting mixed results, call any wireless carrier.
 They should answer any questions about an iPhone blacklist.